-- Actively pursue risks and retain majority of exposure. - These risks tend to drive our business performance and we believe we have a strategic advantage in retaining and managing
+- Actively pursue risks and retain exposure implementing strategy. - These risks tend to drive our business performance and we believe we have a strategic advantage in underwriting and managing. - Ensure sufficient capacity is available even in stress scenarios.

 Risk monitoring

 Monitoring of risks comprises both ongoing monitoring activities in the normal course of management and separate evaluations.
 There is regular reporting of monitoring activities to the ARC and Board.
 Group Risk provides guidance on quarterly monitoring in line with the Risk Strategy and Appetite and Risk Tolerances and Limits set out in the Risk Policies.
 Consistent monitoring across the Group allows for aggregation and active monitoring of risks at Group level.